niemtec/Effects-of-Image-Augmentation-on-CNNs/README.md

 # Effects of Image Augmentation on Convolutional Neural Networks
 An investigation into the effects that image augmentation has on the accuracy and loss of Convolutional Neural Networks. *This work was completed as part of dissertation project for Bachelor of Science (Honours) in Computer Science with specialism in Artificial Intelligence.*

+*The summarised research notes can be found [here](github-pages/Investigation of the Effects of Medical Image Augmentation on the Robustness of Convolutional Neural Networks - A summary of Undergraduate Dissertation in Computer Science with Artificial Intelligence.pdf)*.

 ![Sample Runtime](github-pages/Animation.gif)

 ## Project Aims